Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer: Knowledge-informed Paradigm Transfer

-Another line of graph-based molecular generation methods is often tightly coupled with reinforcement learning (RL), which trains an agent to pick actions that would optimize the properties of the generated molecules, naturally fitting the \texttt{ActPred} paradigm.
-According to different optimization schemes, the RL-based methods are mainly divided into two categories.
-The first one is RL-based graph modification, which formulates graph generation problem as learning an RL agent that iteratively adds substructures and edges to molecular graph in a chemistry-aware environment.
-Specifically, a molecule is successively constructed by either connecting new substructures or atoms to the existing molecular graph or adding bonds to connect existing atoms.
-GCPN~\cite{DBLP:conf/nips/YouLYPL18} predicts the action of the bond addition, and is trained via policy gradient to optimize a reward composed of molecular property objectives and adversarial loss that provided by a GCN-based discriminator trained jointly on example molecules.
-It is important to note that chemical domain knowledge is applied to constrain the model, i.e., the generated graph at each time step needs to satisfy a set of hard constraints described by chemical valency.
+Another line of graph-based molecular generation methods involves reinforcement learning (RL), which trains an agent to optimize the properties of generated molecules, naturally fitting the \textsc{ActPred} paradigm.
+The RL-based methods are mainly divided into two categories based on different optimization schemes.
+The first category is RL-based graph modification, which formulates the graph generation problem as learning an RL agent that iteratively adds substructures and edges to the molecular graph in a chemistry-aware environment.
+GCPN~\cite{DBLP:conf/nips/YouLYPL18} predicts the action of the bond addition, and is trained via policy gradient to optimize a reward composed of molecular property objectives and adversarial loss provided by a GCN-based discriminator trained jointly on example molecules.
+Domain knowledge is applied to constrain the model to ensure that the generated graph at each time step satisfies a set of hard constraints described by chemical valency.
 While these approaches have yielded promising results, they do not guarantee synthetic feasibility.
-Embedding synthetic knowledge directly into drug design will allow us to limit our search to synthetically-accessible routes and theoretically guarantee that any molecule proposed by the algorithm can be easily produced.
 To accomplish this, Policy Gradient for Forward Synthesis (PGFS) is proposed as a second category of RL-based methods.
 PGFS treats the generation of a molecular structure as a sequential decision-making process for the selection of reactant molecules and reaction transformations in a linear synthetic sequence.
-The pipeline is setup in such a way that, at each time step $t$, a reactant $\mathcal{R}_t$ is selected to react with the existing molecule $\mathcal{X}_{t-1}$ to yield the product $\mathcal{X}_{t}$, which is the molecule for the next time step. $\mathcal{X}_{t-1}$ is considered as the current state $c_{t-1}$ and the agent chooses an action $a_t$ which is further used to compute $\mathcal{R}_t$.
+At each time step $t$, a reactant $\mathcal{R}_t$ is selected to react with the existing molecule $\mathcal{X}_{t-1}$ to yield the product $\mathcal{X}_{t}$, which is the molecule for the next time step. $\mathcal{X}_{t-1}$ is considered as the current state $c_{t-1}$ and the agent chooses an action $a_t$ which is further used to compute $\mathcal{R}_t$.
 The product $\mathcal{X}_t$ is determined by the environment based on the two reactants ($\mathcal{R}_t$ and $\mathcal{X}_{t-1}$).
-To overcome the challenge of large discrete action space with over a hundred thousand possible second reactants, it is necessary to incorporate domain knowledge that can be used to enumerate hypothetical product molecules accessible from libraries of available starting materials. ~\cite{DBLP:conf/nips/BradshawPKSH19} and ~\cite{DBLP:conf/aistats/KorovinaXKNPSX20} propose to use reaction prediction algorithms to constrain searches to synthetically-accessible structures.
-More recently, ~\cite{DBLP:conf/icml/GottipatiSNPWLL20} introduce an intermediate action to reduce the space of reactants by choosing a reaction template, which specifies a molecular subgraph pattern to which it can be applied and the corresponding graph transformation.
+Since the action space is very large with over a hundred thousand possible second reactants, incorporating domain knowledge is necessary to enumerate hypothetical product molecules accessible from libraries of available starting materials.
+Recent works, such as ~\cite{DBLP:conf/nips/BradshawPKSH19} and ~\cite{DBLP:conf/aistats/KorovinaXKNPSX20}, propose using reaction prediction algorithms to constrain searches to synthetically-accessible structures.
+More recently, Gottipati et al.~\cite{DBLP:conf/icml/GottipatiSNPWLL20} introduce an intermediate action to reduce the space of reactants by choosing a reaction template, which specifies a molecular subgraph pattern to which it can be applied and the corresponding graph transformation.